-On September 20, 2016, Detective [H] presented the "at me" case to the Prosecutor for review and handling.
+On September 20, 2016, Detective Johnson presented the "at me" case to the Prosecutor for review and handling.
 There was a Charging Request.
 There was an allegation of felonious assault with a motor vehicle.

-June 25, 2017, [H]-house situation
+June 25, 2017, J house situation

-According to Grievant, Grievant was on patrol in

-Zone Two on June 25, 2017.
+According to Grievant, Grievant was on patrol in Zone Two on June 25, 2017.
 J was a Zone priority.

-[H] was a parole ab-

-Zone Two on June 25, 2017.
-J was a Zone priority.
-[H] was a parole absconder.
+J was a parole absconder.
 Grievant was in his patrol car.
-He observed [H] Grievant attempted to catch [H]

-attempted to catch [H]

-Grievant spun around his marked police car.

-Grievant returned to [H]'s

-Grievant returned to [H]

-[H] was walking up the

-front steps of the house.
-Grievant told

-[H] to stop.

-[H] did not stop.

-[H] entered the house and

-locked the door bening him.
-Grievant approached

-the house.
-He asked a female in the house to let

-him in.
+He observed J. Grievant attempted to catch J. Grievant spun around his marked police car.
+Grievant returned to J's house.
+According to Grievant, J was walking up the front steps of the house.
+Grievant told J to stop.
+J did not stop.
+J entered the house and locked the door behind him.
+Grievant approached the house.
+He asked a female in the house to let him in.
 She refused to unlock the door.
-According

-to Grievant, it was pretty clear that

-to Grievant, it was pretty clear that [H] had walked into the house.
+According to Grievant, it was pretty clear that J had walked into the house.
 Grievant called for additional units.
-Other

-nouse.
-Grievant called for additional units.
-Other

-units arrived.
-By this time, the female was on the

-There were telephone

-phone.
-Apparently she was talking with [H] There were telephone conversations between Grievant and
+Other units arrived.
+By this time, the female was on the phone.
+Apparently she was talking with J. There were telephone conversations between Grievant and J. J stated, "I ain't there no more."

-[H]

-[H] [H] stated, "I ain't there no

-more."

 Grievant reported that:

-On 25 June 2017, at approximately 14:54 hours,

-while on patrol I observed [H], a known wanted pa- role absconder, reaching into the trunk of a

-[H], a known wanted parole absconder, reaching into the trunk of a

-silver Dodge Charger with two black stripes in

-front of Ave.
-I attempted

-to arrest [H]

-[H] quickly walked into

-front of Ave.
-I attempted to arrest [H] quickly walked into Ave. and locked the door

-hefore I could apprehend him
+On 25 June 2017, at approximately 14:54 hours, while on patrol I observed J, a known wanted parole absconder, reaching into the trunk of a silver Dodge Charger with two black stripes in front of Ave.
+I attempted to arrest J. J quickly walked into Ave. and locked the door before I could apprehend him.

-Lidentified [H] from his

-I identified [H] from his

-I identified [H] from his ILEADS photograph.

-H was reaching into

-H was reaching into

-H was reaching into

-the trunk of a silver Dodge Charger with black racing stripes.
-As I pulled up on [H] in my fully marked KDPS patrol vehicle and exited dressed in my

-the trunk of a silver Dodge Charger with black racing stripes.
-As I pulled up on [H] in my fully marked KDPS patrol vehicle and exited dressed in my

-the trunk of a silver Dodge Charger with black racing stripes.
-As I pulled up on [H] in my fully marked KDPS patrol vehicle and exited dressed in my KDPS class A uniform [H] quickly walked into
+I identified J [9] from his ILEADS photograph.
+J was reaching into the trunk of a silver Dodge Charger with black racing stripes.
+As I pulled up on J in my fully marked KDPS patrol vehicle and exited dressed in my KDPS class A uniform J quickly walked into Ave.
+I ordered J to stop and I advised him he had warrants.
+J locked the front door.

-the trunk of a silver Dodge Charger with black racing stripes.
-As I pulled up on [H] in my fully marked

-him he had warrants.
-[H]locked the front door.

-Eventually [H] was found and arrested.
-Detective [I] presented this case to the Kalamazoo County Prosecutor's Office.
-Detective [I] requested the charge of resisting and obstructing a police officer.
+Eventually J was found and arrested.
+Detective John Stolsonburg presented this case to the Kalamazoo County Prosecutor's Office.
+Detective Stolsonburg requested the charge of resisting and obstructing a police officer.